Missing the beat? Get Back in Blue!

 What’s the ‘Registration of Interest’ database?

-I left more than five years ago, am I eligible to rejoin?
+I left more than seven years ago, am I eligible to rejoin?

-• have been appointed to a position and commenced work for Police prior to the five-year anniversary of their previous cessation of employment.
+In most cases a rejoin will need to be appointed to a position and commenced work for Police prior to the seven-year anniversary of their previous cessation of employment.

 Can my time to rejoin be extended to account for the pause in hiring rejoins - from March 2020 to December 2021?